Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/apk/Platform/MASTG-TEST0037/README.md

 To test for [WebViews cleanup](https://developer.android.com/guide/webapps/managing-webview) you should inspect all APIs related to WebView data deletion and try to fully track the data deletion process.
 MASVS-PLATFORM-2 / MSTG-PLATFORM-10 / May 08, 2023
+## Implementation

+An app has been created that displays the site : https://talos-sec.com/}.
+The app is vulnerable because it does not follow best practices in several areas:

+- Initialization: The app might not be initializing the WebView to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled`,\newline or \texttt{setDatabaseEnabled} from this guide : https://developer.android.com/reference/android/webkit WebSettings.
+The DOM Storage (for HTML5 local storage), Application Caches, and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "true".

+- Cache: The `clearCache` method in Android's WebView class can be used to clear the cache for all WebViews used by the app.
+It takes a boolean parameter (`includeDiskFiles`) that wipes all stored resources, including the RAM cache, if set to true.
+If set to false, it only clears the RAM cache.
+Check if the app uses the `clearCache` method and verify its input parameter.
+Additionally, check if the app overrides `onRenderProcessUnresponsive` as the `clearCache` method might also be called from there.

+- WebStorage APIs: The `WebStorage.deleteAllData` method can clear all storage used by JavaScript storage APIs, including Web SQL Database and HTML5 Web Storage APIs.
+    Some apps need to enable DOM storage to display HTML5 sites that use local storage.
+This should be carefully investigated as it might contain sensitive data.

+- Cookies: Existing cookies can be deleted using the following guide: https://developer.android.com/reference/android/webkit/CookieManager.

+- File APIs: Proper data deletion in certain directories might not be straightforward.
+Some apps use a pragmatic solution to manually delete selected directories known to hold user data.
+This can be done using the `java.io.File` API https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.io.-file/delete-recursively.html.

 ## Static Analysis

 Start by identifying the usage of the following WebView APIs and carefully validate the mentioned best practices.